Skip to main content

 • “The good news is that the devs seem to really listen to the community, and each update brings along tangible performance improvements and crash fixes.”

-• “So far this is the least optimized co-op game I've played on my 3060 GTX rig.
-I can play Vermintide 2, Darktide, Helldiver 2, and Ready or Not with medium/high settings fine, but Daimon Blade is by far the choppiest game I've played in recent years, with constant freezes and 20 FPS with every setting at the lowest possible.”
+• “So far this is the least optimized coop game I've played on my 3060 GTX rig; I can play Vermintide 2, Darktide, Helldiver 2, and Ready or Not with medium/high settings fine, but Daimon Blade is by far the choppier game I've played in recent years – constant freezes and 20fps even at the lowest possible settings, with a motion blur option that doesn't work unless you set NVIDIA DLSS at ultra performance, and that's only in the game lobby.”

 • story